cmstead/js-refactor/README.md

 **Export Function** creates new export declaration for selected function or function name

 **Extract Variable** Creates new assigned variable declaration and extracts repeated values.

+**Shift Parameters Left** Shifts all selected parameters to the left

+**Shift Parameters Right** Shifts all selected parameters to the right

 **Wrap In Condition** Wraps selected code in an if statement, adding indentation as necessary